 The University of South Carolina Sumter will feature Erin Duffy’s Escaping Anxiety through March 1, 2016 in the Upstairs Gallery.

 Originally from Chicago, Illinois, Duffy studied Fine Arts and Art History at Columbia College Chicago and received a Bachelor's Degree in Fine Arts in 2005.
 She relocated to Sumter, South Carolina in 2008.

 “My art is self-therapy for severe anxiety,” Duffy said.
 “It offers a tiny glimpse into how rapid and ever swirling my thoughts are at any given moment.
 I try to channel some of that nervous energy into drawing to help alleviate stress and focus.
 I easily get fixated on something and am unable to break the cycle of scrutinizing every moment of an event or feeling, just as I consistently use a shape over and over to make complex patterns.
 I choose a shape that makes me feel calm and continue working it until I feel better or run out of paper.
 I seem to prefer softly rounded paisley patterns, but have occasional bouts with geometric sharp angles.”

 The Umpteenth Gallery

-The University Gallery is currently closed.
+The University Gallery